Skip to main content

 TLDR

-Texas has approximately 6,065 NAICS 624410 childcare establishments as of 2024, regulated by the Texas Health and Human Services Commission under Chapter 746 Minimum Standards.
-Centers billing TWC-funded Child Care Services need attendance records that satisfy Local Workforce Development Board requirements — a format requirement that generic childcare software often misses.
+Texas had approximately 6,065 NAICS 624410 child day care establishments as of the most recent Census Bureau County Business Patterns release, regulated by the Texas Health and Human Services Commission under Chapter 746 Minimum Standards.
+Centers billing TWC-funded Child Care Services need attendance records that satisfy Local Workforce Development Board requirements: a format requirement that generic childcare software often misses.

-Texas has approximately 6,065 licensed childcare establishments as of 2024, concentrated in Houston, Dallas-Fort Worth, San Antonio, and Austin.
-The Texas Health and Human Services Commission licenses childcare centers under Chapter 746 Minimum Standards — a regulatory framework covering staffing ratios, physical environment, staff qualifications, and recordkeeping.
+Texas had approximately 6,065 NAICS 624410 child day care establishments in the most recent Census County Business Patterns release, concentrated in Houston, Dallas-Fort Worth, San Antonio, and Austin.
+The Texas Health and Human Services Commission licenses childcare centers under Chapter 746 Minimum Standards: a regulatory framework covering staffing ratios, physical environment, staff qualifications, and recordkeeping.

 For center directors, HHSC licensing comes down to two things: maintaining correct staff-to-child ratios at all times, and keeping documentation that proves it.
 Licensing inspections review attendance records, staff logs, and ratio documentation.
 Gaps in that record are violations, regardless of whether actual ratios were maintained.